mcummings128/gh-actions-outputs-experiments-1/README.md

 # Multi-lined output

-Multi-lined outputs can be set by using EOF (End of File) TODO ELABORATE.
+Multi-lined outputs can be set by treating the multi-line string as a here document (a piece of code that gets treated as if it were input/a file).
+Combined with EOF (End of File) syntax one can feed the multi-line string to GITHUB_OUTPUT.
 Using EOF is possible across all types of Github-hosted runners (ubuntu-latest (Bash), Windows (Powershell), and macOS (bash) )

 The below syntax shows how to set a multi-line runner from a Bash perspective: